-Due to the possible existence of high pressure in some campgrounds (80 psi and higher) you may wish to use a removable 35-45 pound water regulator.
-Water systems in RVs are tested at 100 pounds as specified by RVIA codes.
+Due to the possible existence of high pressure in some campgrounds - 80 pounds per square inch (psi) and higher - you may wish to use a removable water pressure regulator.
+Water systems in RVs are tested at 100 psi as specified by RVIA codes.

-CAUTION: Not using a water pressure regulator when using the city water fill may cause the o-rings to blow.
-It is advisable to always utilize a water pressure regulator with the city water fill.
+CAUTION: Not using a water pressure regulator when using the city water connection may cause the o-rings to blow.
+It is advisable to always utilize a water pressure regulator with the city water connection.